moeghaf/Cell-ECM-Graphs/README.md

-# Cell-ECM-Graphs
+# Cell-ECM-Graphs in Imaging Mass Cytometry

-As an extention of traditional cell graphs, we present a novel framework called cell-ECM graphs, which incorporates both cellular and ECM components into a single graph, allowing for the analysis of cell-cell, ECM-ECM, and cell-ECM interactions.
+As an extension of traditional cell graphs, we present a novel framework called cell-ECM graphs, which incorporates both cellular and ECM components into a single graph, allowing for the analysis of cell-cell, ECM-ECM, and cell-ECM interactions.

+## Checklist
+This pipeline requires the use of Steinbock pipeline for cell segmentation and cell annotation.
+[ ] panel.csv - panel of markers with an 'ecm' column, with ECM markers as 1.
+[ ] imgs - full stack images (NxHxW), where N is the number of markers, can be raw or preprocessed.
+[ ] cell_data.csv - should contain cell data ('centroid-0','centroid-1' and 'celltype').

 ![Method Overview](Figure_1.png)